lizmat/raku-all-modules/skids/perl6sum/README.md

 Sum:: Perl 6 modules implementing checksums, hashes, etc.

+## Status

+Very broken at the moment, to the point where API may have to change.
+Changes made right before the 6.c release have left an important API decision up in the air -- that being whether a feed tap has .push or .append called on it.
+The API of Sum depends on this -- the only reaon it was using .push was to match this feed API.
+If .append is to continue to be called, Sum will change API to suit.
+Unfortunately it does not look to be the case that this will be resolved anytime soon.

 ## Purpose

 This suite of modules intends to become a thorough, idiomatic Perl 6